mattyman174/GenericItemization/README.md

 Each `ItemDefinition` must describe a valid `ItemInstancingFunction`.
 This Class type is a vital part of how `ItemInstance`s are created from `ItemDefinition`s.

-It contains many functions, which can be overridden in C++ and Blueprint, that help an `ItemInstance` determine is properties from the `ItemDefinition` it is being generated from.
+It contains many functions, which can be overridden in C++ and Blueprint, that help an `ItemInstance` determine its properties from the `ItemDefinition` it is being generated from.
 You can look at the [Class Layout](#class-layout) for a full list of all of its functions.
 Many of which can be overridden to change their behaviour.

 The default `UItemInstancingFunction` class is setup to manage generating an appropriate `ItemInstance` from an `ItemDefinition` and only Advanced Users that need alternative functionality should override it.